hashgraph/hedera-sourcify/README.md

 ### Run

-* Run `docker-compose -f environments/docker-compose-hedera.yaml up -d repository`.
+* Run `docker-compose -f environments/repository.yaml up -d`.
 This will start repository service.
 * Run `npm run server:start`.
 This will start the server.
 * In a different terminal, run `cd ui; npm run start`.
 This will start and bring up the UI.